jonasdieker/wg-gesucht-bot/README.md

 bash run.sh
 ```

-The bash script will run the code headlessly, so that you can have it running 24/7 on a Raspberry Pi.
+The bash script will run the code headlessly, so that you can have it running 24/7 on a Raspberry Pi/in the cloud.
 If you would like to see the bot click through the webiste to get a better understanding of what is going on behind the scenes, you can add `--launch_type non-headless` to the last line of the bash script.

+To have more fine grain control over how long the minimun rental period should be you can also use the `--min_rental_period` command line arg.
+See the bash script for how to use.

 <!-- **testing** can be easily done by removing one of the id's from the `diff.dat` file.
 During the next check, the script will just consider this specific advertisement as a new one. -->